snkty8/Udemy_Stuff/README.md

     Step 8: Wrote a function that asks for a players next positon (as a number 1-9), then uses the function from step 6 to check if its a free position.
 If it is, then return the posiiton for later use.
     Step 9: Wrote a function that askes the player if they want to play again and returns a boolean.
 True if they do want to play again.
     Step 10: Used while loops and the functions above to run the game.

+## Milestone Project 2
+### BlackJack

+The purpose of the mileston project 2 was to create a BlackJack game.

+    Step 1: